May 29, 2020 by Jakob Bornecrantz | News & Events

 Today sees the public release of Vulkan 1.0, the next-generation graphics API from the Khronos Group.
 As a member of Khronos, Collabora has been committed to improving EGL, OpenGL ES and OpenGL itself, and this continues with Vulkan.

-Here are the online events we'll be attending in the coming weeks – join us!
+Here are the events we'll be attending in the coming weeks – come say hello!

 October 11-13, London, UK